 The school is characterised by its original one teacher school building which is backdropped by a bush setting set amidst international level golf courses.
 All other buildings are relatively new and are of open plan design.
 The school has carried the slogan ‘the country school in the city’ as it has maintained a country image during recent urban development.
 A Prep program commenced in 2008.
 The learning environment is characterised by low set buildings with double classrooms and withdrawal rooms.
 A refurbished music block was completed in 2008 and caters for classroom music, choir and the instrumental program.
 In 2010 a state of the art Science and Performing Arts building was completed.

-Merrimac is staffed by 34 class teachers, specialist teachers in PE, Music, LOTE, Learning Support, Guidance and Library.
+Merrimac is staffed by 32 class teachers, specialist teachers in PE, Music, LOTE, Learning Support, Guidance and Library.
 The administration team consists of a Principal, Deputy Principals, Business Services Manager and two Administration Officers.
-The school has eight teacher aides working in classrooms and in the learning support centre.
+The school has teacher aides working in classrooms and in the learning support centre.
 A number of visiting specialists support the school including Intervention Teacher, Speech Therapist, Instrumental Teachers and Advisory Visiting Teachers (Intellectual Impairment, Physical Impairment).
-Three cleaners and a full time and a part time Schools Facility Officer maintain the school facilities.
+School cleaners and the Schools Facility Officer maintain the school facilities.
 School management is characterised by a School Council, various School Committees, Curriculum Coordinators and a Student Council.
 Senior teachers play an important role in management issues.

 The majority of staff have been at the school for many years providing a relatively stable staffing mix.
 Staff include graduates through to senior teachers.
 There is a high ratio of female to male teachers.
 The majority of staff is active in pursuing professional development.